UP | HOME

 If only one automaton has been complemented, for instance \(P_i\), ltlcross checks that \(P_j\otimes Comp(P_i)\) for all \(j \ne i\); likewise if it's \(N_i\) that is deterministic.

-When validating a translator with ltlcross without using the --determinize option we highly recommend to include a translator with good deterministic output to augment test coverage.
+When validating a translator with ltlcross without using the --determinize option we highly recommend including a translator with good deterministic output to augment test coverage.
 Using 'ltl2tgba -D %f >%O' will produce deterministic automata for all obligation properties and many recurrence properties.
 Using 'ltl2tgba -PD %f >%O' will systematically produce a deterministic Parity automaton (that ltlcross can complement easily).

 • Cross-comparison checks: for some state-space \(S\), all \(P_i\otimes S\) are either all empty, or all non-empty.
-Similarly all \(N_i\otimes S\) are either all empty, or all non-empty.
+Similarly, all \(N_i\otimes S\) are either all empty, or all non-empty.

 A cross-comparison failure could be displayed as: